qurafi/kitva/README.md

 }
 ```

-You could use some type builders such as fluent-json-schema and typebox to make life easier:
+You could use some type builders such as [fluent-json-schema](https://github.com/fastify/fluent-json-schema) and [TypeBox](https://github.com/sinclairzx81/typebox) to make life easier:

 ```typescript
 // typebox example: